braze-inc/braze-docs/_docs/_partners/message_personalization/localization/phrase.md

 1. Provide a name for the connection and change the type to **Braze**.<br><br>
 2. Enter the REST API key and the Braze REST endpoint. <br><br>
-3. Select how the connector should import email templates with linked content blocks.
+3. Select how the connector should import email templates with linked Content Blocks.
 - Selected email template only
-- Include content blocks<br><br>
+- Include Content Blocks<br><br>
 4. Select how the connector should export email template translations.
 - Create new item
 - Original item